External Advisory Board

 Erik Hosler

-Dr. Hosler is the Founder and CEO of xLight Inc, a semiconductor equipment company focused on developing the ultimate light source for the industry.
-Previously, he was the patterning lead and strategist for PsiQuantum LLC, a silicon photonics quantum computing company as well as the Lead EUV Technologist at GlobalFoundries, responsible for driving industrialization efforts of EUV technology for high-volume manufacturing readiness across all aspects of the infrastructure.
-He is an expert in the field of laser spectroscopy, vacuum technologies, EUV light sources and metrology.
+Dr. Hosler is the founder of FylEx, a photonic solutions company for industry and national security applications.
+Previously, he led xLight, an accelerator-based light source company focused on revolutionizing lithography, metrology and inspection utilizing free-electron lasers, from idea to fully operational design.
+He was also the patterning lead and strategist for PsiQuantum LLC, a silicon photonics quantum computing company as well as the Lead EUV Technologist at GlobalFoundries, responsible for driving industrialization efforts of EUV technology for high-volume manufacturing readiness across all aspects of the infrastructure.
+He is an expert in the field of light source technologies and applications from the scientific to industrial and national security.

 Zhirong Huang